Bhismaknagar: Etymology

-The name Bhismaknagar was first observed in the Assam District Gazetteer of the year 1928—reference to a work by the 16th-century seer Sankardev that was popular in the Sadiya region (which eventually found its way into the later Chutia chronicles.)
+The name Bhismaknagar for the present-day site was first recorded in the book "Northeast Frontier of India" (1883) and later in the "Assam District Gazetteer" (1928), where it appears to have been derived from references to works, attributed to the 16th-century Vaishnavite reformer Sankardev, that were popular in the Sadiya region (which eventually found its way into the later Chutia chronicles).
 (Note: Among many works of Śankaradeva, the Rukmiṇiharaṇa, the poem of Rukmimi and Krishna, gained considerable popularity in the Sadiya area and influenced its regional identity construction.
 Rukmiṇī, in this poem, was a daughter of king Bhīṣmaka.The Bhīṣmaka lineage became a part of the new literary tradition of the region and eventually found its way into the later Chutiya chronicles.)